 Not render sold firm transmission service undeliverable.

-In the event that the scope of an NTC/CNTC needs to be modified, a new NTC/CNTC shall be issued to clarify the change and to reflect any modifications to Project scope.
+In the event that the scope of an NTC/NTC-C needs to be modified, a new NTC/NTC-C shall be issued to clarify the change and to reflect any modifications to Project scope.
 SPP staff will complete the appropriate review for a modification.

-If a stakeholder wishes to propose a change in the scope of an NTC/CNTC documented Network Upgrade or wishes to propose an alternative transmission solution to an already approved Network Upgrade, the requestor shall coordinate the proposed change with SPP staff.
+If a stakeholder wishes to propose a change in the scope of an NTC/NTC-C documented Network Upgrade or wishes to propose an alternative transmission solution to an already approved Network Upgrade, the requestor shall coordinate the proposed change with SPP staff.

 Timing

-It is recognized that a change in an NTC/CNTC may be necessary due to required changes to the Project schedule.
+It is recognized that a change in an NTC/NTC-C may be necessary due to required changes to the Project schedule.

-Through the processes identified in Section 5, SPP could change the Need Date, which would result in an NTC/CNTC modification.
+Through the processes identified in Section 1.15.2.3, SPP could change the Need Date, which would result in an NTC/NTC-C modification.

-The following items are not expected to cause a change in an NTC/CNTC due to the fact that time delays associated with these causes are handled through a mitigation plan or a re-dispatch option, as appropriate:
+The following items are not expected to cause a change in an NTC/NTC-C due to the fact that time delays associated with these causes are handled through a mitigation plan or a re-dispatch option, as appropriate:

 Not enough time to complete Project based on SPP’s Need Date